Remarks on the Hilbert depth of powers of the maximal graded ideal: Preliminaries

-Definition \ref{d1} can be extended, via polarization, in the non squarefree case, as follows.
-If $I\subsetneq J\subset S$ are two monomial ideals, then we consider their polarizations $I^p\subset J^p\subset R$, where $R$ is a new ring of polynomials obtained from $S$ by adding $N$ new variables.
+Theorem \ref{d1} can be applied, indirectly, via polarization, in the non squarefree case, as follows.
+If $I\subsetneq J\subset S$ are two monomial ideals, then we consider their polarizations $I^p\subset J^p\subset R$, where $R$ is a new ring of polynomials obtained from $S$ by adding $N$ new variables: